Deltares-research/geost/README.md

 ## Contributing
 You can contribute by testing, raising issues and making pull requests.
 Some general guidelines:

-- Use new branches for developing new features or bugfixes.
+- Use new branches in your fork for developing new features or bugfixes.
 Use prefixes such as feature/ bugfix/ experimental/ to indicate the type of branch
 - Add unit tests (and test data) for new methods and functions using pytest.
 - Add Numpy-style docstrings
 - Use pre-commit (see installation for developers on this page)